 The distinction between full-time and part-time work should be made on the basis of a spontaneous answer given by the respondent.
 It is impossible to establish a more exact distinction between part-time and full-time work, due to variations in working hours between Member States and also between branches of industry.
 By checking the answer with the number of hours usually worked, it should be possible to detect and even to correct implausible answers, since part-time work will hardly ever exceed 35 hours, while full-time work will usually start at about 30 hours.

 PL031: Self-defined current economic status

-LABOUR INFORMATION (Basic labour information on current activity status and on current main job, including information on last main job for unemployed)
+LABOUR INFORMATION (Basic labour information on current activity status and on current main job)

 Unit: all current household members aged 16 and over Mode of collection: personal interview, proxy or registers